Does OHIP Cover Ozempic? Coverage, Costs & Alternatives in Ontario (2026)

 The Ontario Drug Benefit (ODB) formulary changes consistently throughout the year.
 You should continue to check the eligibility of certain prescription drugs to stay up-to-date and aware of whether your medications are covered.
 If a medication is not included in the ODB formulary, patients might have to pay out-of-pocket or seek coverage through private insurance plans.

-Alternatives and Supplemental Insurance Options
+Alternatives and Supplemental Insurance Options for Ozempic Coverage

 When a specific medication like Ozempic is not covered under OHIP or the Ontario Drug Benefit (ODB) program, individuals may need to explore alternative insurance options to manage costs.